Frequently Asked Questions (FAQs)

 Q: What methods of payment do you accept for rental payments?

 A: Rent is due on or before the first (1st) day of each month for every month of tenancy.
 The easiest method of payment is a Pre-Authorized payment, where you provide a void cheque or a Pre-Authorized debit form from your bank, and we will automatically debit your account on the first banking day of each month.
-Alternatively, you can pay your rent through online or telephone banking by adding York Property Management as a payee and your lease number provided by your building manager, or by providing cheques or postdated cheques.
-Please ensure when writing a cheque that your address, including the building and unit number are on the cheque.
+Alternatively, you can pay your rent through online or telephone banking by adding York Property Management as a payee and your lease number provided by your building manager.
 Please note we do not accept cash, credit or debit payments.

 Q: How do I receive a rental receipt for tax purposes?